📈 Our Integration Cost Calculator is live! Check it out!

 9. Information Rights and Audit

-Customer on request in a timely manner such information as is necessary to demonstrate compliance by the Company with its obligations under the Data Protection Laws.
+9.1.
+The Company shall, per Data Protection Laws, make available to the Customer on request promptly such information as is necessary to demonstrate compliance by the Company with its obligations under the Data Protection Laws.

 9.2.
-The Company shall, upon reasonable notice, allow for and contribute to audits of its Processing of Personal Data, as well as the TOMs (including data Processing systems, policies, procedures and records), during regular business hours and with minimal interruption to its business operations.
-Such audits shall be conducted by the Customer, its affiliates or an independent third party on its behalf (which will not be a competitor of the Company’s business) that is subject to reasonable confidentiality obligations.
+The Company shall, upon reasonable notice, allow for and contribute to audits of its Processing of Personal Data, as well as the TOMs (including data Processing systems, policies, procedures, and records), during regular business hours and with minimal interruption to its business operations.
+Such audits shall be conducted by the Customer, its affiliates, or an independent third party on its behalf (which will not be a competitor of the Company’s business) that is subject to reasonable confidentiality obligations.

 9.4.
 The Company will immediately refer to the Customer any requests received from national data protection authorities that relate to its Processing of Personal Data.